nanbaima/computational-workflows-homework/README.md

 ## Dockerfile

-1. Create a file `docker/Dockerfile` in the repository containing the following text.
+1. Create a file `Dockerfile` in the repository containing the following text.

 ```
 FROM ubuntu:21.04